everoute/everoute/README.md

 the control plane and data plane, and uses software programming to control the software network and security services.

-All the Everoute related services are deployed as Kubernetes Pod, and easy to deploy and use.
+All the Everoute related services are deployed as Kubernetes Pod, and are easy to deploy and use.

 <p align='center'>